 There is ample research to support that magnesium is crucial for optimum health and that it is needed for every cell function from the gut to the brain.
 Magnesium is also a powerful relaxation mineral.
 It can relax our nervous system allowing us to feel calm.
 It also relaxes our muscles and aids better sleep.
 The best way to maintain healthy levels of magnesium in the body is to eat magnesium-rich foods.
 Foods that I like to regularly include in my diet are leafy greens, broccoli, winter squash, avocados, beans, quinoa, oats, seeds and nuts.
 You can also opt to take a high-quality magnesium supplement.
 Taking a hot bath with Epsom salts (magnesium sulfate) is also a great way to absorb and get the magnesium your body needs.

 *People with severe heart disease should consult their doctor first.

 7. Find something you love to do and do it regularly

 Give yourself permission to do something you really enjoy doing.
 Turning our attention to something we love to do can be a great way to get out of our busy thinking heads.
-Maybe you love to garden, play a sport or enjoy a quite walk.
-When we are engaged and present in the moment, we end up clocking out of our thinking heads and break away from the exhaustive and repeating patterns of our over active mind (habit of excessive thinking).
+Maybe you love to garden, play a sport or enjoy a quiet walk.
+When we are engaged and present in the moment, we end up clocking out of our thinking heads and break away from the exhaustive and repeating patterns of our overactive mind (habit of excessive thinking).
 I love to practice yoga regularly, it helps relax my body, calm my mind and keeps me grounded.
-I also love to play a bit of racquet sport, it keeps me active (increasing good hormones) and also helps to release excess energy from my body.
-Find out what it is that you most enjoy doing and find time to do it regularly.
+I also love to play racquet sports, it keeps me active (increasing good hormones) and also helps to release excess energy from my body.
+Find out what it is that you most enjoy doing and commit to doing it regularly.